Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils Betting Trends

-- New Jersey is 4-4 when it is underdogs of -105 or longer on the moneyline.
+- New Jersey has a record of 6-5 in games when sportsbooks list the team at -110 or longer on the moneyline.

 Hurricanes Player Props